Good design vs bad design matters when it comes to your website.

 Web design is a necessary tool for branding your company and is an essential part of a marketing strategy, but as you can see, it’s important to make sure it is done right and then constantly tested to see where you can improve upon it since the web is constantly changing.
 By staying on top of regulations, requests, and just looking at how your users interact with your website, you can take a bad website design to a great design fairly quickly.

-Here’s a summary of the impact of web design and how it may affect your brand:
+Here’s a summary of the impact of good design vs bad design and how it may affect your brand:

 A Good Website Design: